davidph1/MMM-lewBinDay/README.md

 ## Notes

-The module is currently hard-coded to pull only the Grey and Green (recycling) bin details from the API.
-The API does contain other details - bulky waste, container maintenance etc - but those are not as useful on a week to week basis.
+The module is currently hard-coded to pull only the Grey Waste, Food Bin and Green (recycling) bin details from the API. <br>

 ## Thanks

+With thanks to Howard Durdle for his work - https://github.com/hdurdle and all the original people that worked on this:<br>
-Hat tip to [Harm Tilburgs](https://github.com/htilburgs) and his [MMM-MyGarbage](https://github.com/htilburgs/MMM-MyGarbage) module, which inspired this code, and provided the nice SVG icons.
+<i>"Hat tip to [Harm Tilburgs](https://github.com/htilburgs) and his [MMM-MyGarbage](https://github.com/htilburgs/MMM-MyGarbage) module, which inspired this code, and provided the nice SVG icons." ~ Howard Durdle</i>